labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 categories: engineering
 ---

 Pretty fitting that we have our article on circular column capacity on pi day :) (March 14th).
 We're picking back up right where we left off from [Part 1 (rectangular column/drilled shaft capacity)][part_1] and are ready to approach calculting PM capacities for a circular cross-section.
-But first off, how are we going to find the area and the centroid of the compression block?
+The big (and fun) issue here is: how are we going to find the area and the centroid of the compression block?

 ![circ_col](/testpreviewsite/assets/edd_pm/bridge columns.jpg){: width="600" }

 ## Assumptions
-Here's a quick reminder om the assumptions listed in part 1.
+Here's a quick reminder on the assumptions listed in part 1.
 These are either required or allowed by AASHTO section 5.6.2.

 * Strain compatibility - plane sections remain plane, reinforcement is fully developed and bonded, and strain is directly proportional to distance from the neutral axis.
 * Maximum usable concrete compressive strain is 0.003.